Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 ## SpeakerVolumeControlCapability <a id="SpeakerVolumeControlCapability"></a>

 This capability enables you to control the volume of the integrated speaker of the robot.

+## TotalStatisticsCapability <a id="TotalStatisticsCapability"></a>

+This capability provides all-time statistics such as covered area, cleanup count or total runtime.
+Depending on your robot, these might not survive a factory reset.

 ## VoicePackManagementCapability <a id="VoicePackManagementCapability"></a>